-I was “face down in the arena,” as Brene Brown likes to put it.
-My heart was broken, and I sat in my apartment for 6 weeks, grieving the loss of dance and my youthful body.
+I was “face down in the arena,” a phrase Brene Brown uses to describe moments where we feel defeated and overcome with emotion.
+My heart was broken, and I sat in my apartment for 6 weeks, grieving my loss of dance and my youthful body.

 When I returned to work, the prescriptions I was taking had not effected any significant improvement.
 My digestive system was much for the worse, and I had daily stomach pain.
 My energy was bottomed out.
 My interest in biochemistry method development a distant memory.

 One of my coworkers recommended a naturopathic doctor (ND) his son had seen.
 His recommendation came with the disclaimer that he wasn’t sure if his son’s condition had cleared naturally or if what the ND recommended had caused it to clear.
 I was willing to try anything at this point, so I went.

 The ND spent one hour with me at my initial appointment.
 She explained that with my family history of autoimmunity, if I continued to take immune suppressant drugs, I would open myself up to greater risk of developing another auto-immune disorder.

 She recommended that I get off of the immune suppressant, NSAIDS, and drugs to prevent stomach pain.
 She gave me a combination of herbal supplements first to heal my digestive system and then to balance my immune system.
 She said that I needed to restrict sugar, caffeine, and gluten carefully in my diet.